The renormalized locally covariant Dirac field: Introduction

 We extend Sanders' work in that we also treat non-linear fields (Wick powers) and interactions (through time-ordered products).
 Building on the work of Rejzner \cite{RejznerFermions} on fermionic fields on Minkowski space, we work in the framework of perturbative algebraic quantum field theory (pAQFT) \cite{BDF09}, i.e., by deformation quantization of a graded commutative algebra of functionals.
 The first step is to define the algebra of so-called \emph{microcausal} functionals.
 The crucial point is to show that Hadamard two-point functions exist, a result that is a rather straightforward generalization of results of Fewster and Verch \cite{FewsterVerchDirac}.
 The next step is to define Wick powers.
 This is done via Hadamard parametrices, and the first task is to define what a covariant choice of a parametrix actually is.
 The next is then to show that parametrices exist.
 Our treatment requires less assumptions than the existing ones \cite{SahlmannVerchHadamard, DHP09}, in that we allow for a coupling to non-trivial gauge and Yukawa backgrounds.
 Finally, we present a construction of time-ordered products, by a generalization of the work of Hollands and Wald for the scalar case \cite{HollandsWaldTO}.

 We also provide some applications of the framework.
 We show that a conserved current operator can always be achieved and discuss the remaining renormalization freedom.
-This local and covariant definition of the current could also be useful for the study of backreaction effects in quantum electrodynamics on Minkowski space in the present of an electromagnetic background field.
-Furthermore, we show that, provided the nontrivial background consists only of gravity and a constant mass, the renormalization freedom of Wick powers can always be used to achieve a conserved stress-energy tensor, for any spacetime dimension.
+This local and covariant definition of the current could also be useful for the study of backreaction effects in quantum electrodynamics on Minkowski space in the presence of an electromagnetic background field.
+Furthermore, we show that, provided the nontrivial background consists only of gravity and a constant mass, there is no algebraic obstruction to achieving a conserved stress-energy tensor, for any spacetime dimension.
 We also classify the remaining ambiguities, thereby proving a conjecture of \cite{DHP09}.
 As another application, we sketch the determination of the renormalization group flow, at first order in $\hbar$, via a kind of background field method, solely on the basis of the scaling behavior of the parametrix, i.e., without calculating any loop integral.

-The article is structured as follows: In the next section, we introduce the categorial setup, which now also includes a principal $G$-bundle and a background gauge connection and Yukawa field.
+The article is structured as follows: In the next section, we introduce the categorical setup, which now also includes a principal $G$-bundle and a background gauge connection and Yukawa field.
 We also introduce the classical algebra of functionals.
 In Section~\ref{sec:Quantization}, the quantization of the algebra of functionals, via deformation quantization, is described.
 Also the construction of covariant Wick powers and time-ordered products is performed.
 The applications to current and stress-energy conservation and the renormalization group flow are described in Section~\ref{sec:Currents}.
+In \ref{app:Spin}, we recall some basic notions of spin geometry and in \ref{app:Deformation}, we provide a proof of a proposition on deformations of spacetimes and associated structures.